Skip to content ↓

 Reputation

-We have a reputation for leading highly effective and sector leading schools (including transforming standards in previously under-performing schools and establishing an exceptional free school).
-In 2023, we have 4 Ofsted Outstanding and 2 strongly Good schools.
+We have a reputation for leading highly effective and sector-leading schools (including transforming standards in previously under-performing schools and establishing an exceptional free school).
+In 2024, we have 4 Ofsted Outstanding and 3 strongly Good schools.
 We are the only multi-academy trust in South Yorkshire to run a newly inspected Outstanding secondary school.

 How does Mercia Learning Trust operate?